gcallah/Rationalism/scapegoat/trumpscapegoat.md

 Of pale and bloodless emulation:

+Egalitarians are absolutely correct in noting that most differences of degree (social status) are arbitrary and not perfectly just.

+But they are wrong in contending that, therefore, they can be abolished.
+In the City of Man, rife with mimetic rivalry, differences of degree, however arbitrary they may be, are necessary in order to prevent external mimetic rivalry from turning into violent, internal medic rivalry.
+It is only in the City of God, where mimetic rivalry has been set aside, that differences of degree can actually be abolished.
+In the City of Man, purportedly egalitarian schemes, in fact, only result in replacement of one elite buy another one.
+The destruction of the Russian elite of nobility and church hierarchy by the Bolsheviks did not, in fact, create an egalitarian society: it only created a new, bolshevik elite.

 https://voegelinview.com/living-out-the-bacchae-america-burns/?fbclid=IwAR3aE6Wo-duPpJ2O_PpEJWGMDzraK8K3sB00uD8Tmr664KPtAkThTLKJJhk

 Andrew Sullivan in tears after the inauguration.
 A woman responding to him felt like she had just had an orgasm.